AndrewMcCraeCA/OASToGoModule/README.md

 So now lets run the script:

-`./scripts/generateClient.sh examples/acmi.json irndru goacmi`
+`./scripts/generateClient.sh examples/acmi.json AndrewMcCraeCA goacmi`

 You should see something like:

-`Created new Go module: github.com/irndru/goacmi in folder /Users/andrew.mccrae/code/github/irndru/OASToGoModule/goacmi`
+`Created new Go module: github.com/AndrewMcCraeCA/goacmi in folder /Users/andrew.mccrae/code/github/AndrewMcCraeCA/OASToGoModule/goacmi`

 That's it, we now have a full go module providing us an API client, with tests and documentation as well!